TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration.md

 #### Configure API Products for the DCR flow
 To configure API Products to work with the DCR flow, you need to:
-* Enable the DCR flow for the products you want to work with the DCR flow;
+* Enable the DCR flow for the products you want to work with the DCR flow.
-* Associate each product with one or multiple types of clients that were created in the previous step;
+* Associate each product with one or multiple types of clients that were created in the previous step.
 * Specify scopes for this API Product.
 Note the portal uses the scope to policy mapping to enforce access control to API Products, so there should be at least one scope.

 For achieving this, navigate to the `API Products` menu and select the particular API product you want to use for the DCR flow.
 Next, go to the ‘App registration configs’ section and enable the ‘Enable dynamic client registration’ checkbox.